parente/dim-boilerplate/docs/declare.rst

     :param string target_ref: Name of the target array, referenced by its *type.id.property*
     :param any value: Value to remove from the target array

+    For example, the following action removes the item with the ID *pan* from the *cupboard* scene.

     .. code-block:: javascript

         {